Privacy Policy

 What are special categories of personal data?

-Personal data which concerns your health or which reveals your racial or ethnic origin or your sexual orientation are special categories of personal data.
+Personal data which concerns your health or which reveals or may reveal your racial or ethnic origin or religious beliefs or your sexual orientation is treated as special categories of personal data.
 Other information also comes within special categories but this is unlikely to be relevant to the booking and provision of travel arrangements.

 Generally speaking, the processing of special categories of personal data requires the explicit consent of the person concerned.